tomohisa/dcb-events.github.io/docs/index.md

 In many contexts, it is impossible to update two aggregates with a single transaction; for this reason, such requirements are usually solved with a Saga or [Process Manager](glossary.md#process-manager) that coordinates the process:

-1. Mark the student to be subscribed by publishing an event to the Event Stream of the student
+1. Mark the student to be subscribed by publishing an Event to the Event Stream of the student
-2. Potentially in parallel, mark the course by publishing an event to the Event Stream of the affected course
+2. Potentially in parallel, mark the course by publishing an Event to the Event Stream of the affected course
-3. If one of the two previous operations fails due to constraint violations (e.g. because another student was subscribed to the same course in the meantime), append some compensating event
+3. If one of the two previous operations fails due to constraint violations (e.g. because another student was subscribed to the same course in the meantime), append some compensating Event

 ![Traditional](assets/img/example_traditional.png)

 This approach poses some issues in terms of added complexity and unwanted side effects (e.g. the state of the system being incorrect for a short period of time).

-But even for the happy path, the implementation leads to **two events** being published that represent **the same fact**.
+But even for the happy path, the implementation leads to **two Events** being published that represent **the same fact**.

 ### DCB approach

-DCB solves this issue by allowing events to be tagged when they are published.
+DCB solves this issue by allowing Events to be tagged when they are published.
-This allows one event to affect **multiple** entities/concepts in the same bounded context.
+This allows one Event to affect **multiple** entities/concepts in the same bounded context.

 As a result, there is only a single Event Stream per bounded context, and the example above can be simplified to:

 ![Traditional](assets/img/example_dcb.png)

-#### Reading events
+#### Reading Events

-A DCB compliant Event Store allows to filter events by their type and/or tags.
+A DCB compliant Event Store allows to filter Events by their Type and/or Tags.

-To determine how many students are enrolled in a course, simply count the subscription events tagged with that course's identifier.
+To determine how many students are enrolled in a course, simply count the subscription Events tagged with that course's identifier.
-Similarly, to find out how many courses a student is subscribed to, count the subscription events tagged with that student's identifier.
+Similarly, to find out how many courses a student is subscribed to, count the subscription Events tagged with that student's identifier.

 Those queries can be combined.
 To find out...